AIA : Unpredictable regulation dents China's short-term appeal, global fund managers say | MarketScreener

 "I think investors just don't like the uncertainty of not knowing what's the next shoe to drop," said Mark Haefele, chief investment officer at UBS Global Wealth Management.

-Haefele, who runs the world's largest wealth manager with $3.2 trillion in assets, said it was still early days and he would wait to see "how long this plays out."
+Haefele, who runs investment strategy for the world's largest wealth manager with $3.2 trillion in assets, said it was still early days and he would wait to see "how long this plays out."

 (GRAPHIC: China stocks versus global benchmarks -